vithun-dhyan/dhyancc/SpringBackend/spring-handson-base/HELP.md

  The last one got created for your request, notice that the username got tracked..
 Review the code in AuditLogAspect to understand how this works

- Note: the current logged in user can be got usign the method Authentication auth = SecurityContextHolder.getContext().getAuthentication();
+ Note: The current logged in user can be got using the method Authentication auth = SecurityContextHolder.getContext().getAuthentication();

 Read about Aspects in SpringBoot, this deals with intercepting method calls